-This qualification is made up of units, each representing a small step of learning.
-This allows the qualification/s to be completed at your own pace.

-Each unit has:

-- a unit reference number the unique number given to each unit at qualification approval by Ofqual - a level shows how difficult it is - a credit value one credit represents about 10 hours' work - guided learning (GL) the average number of hours of supervised or directed study time or assessment required to achieve the unit - a unit aim explains what is covered in the unit - learning outcomes cover what you need to do (skills) or what you need to understand (knowledge) - assessment criteria- what you need to show (evidence)

-Each learning outcome is linked to a number of assessment criteria.
-Evidence must be provided for all the assessment criteria to gain the unit.
-Grades are not awarded.

-Learning outcomes The learner will: Assessment criteria The learner can: e.g. page number & method Assessor judgement achieved Initial and date Know substances which are commonly misused.
+This qualification is made up of uni qualification to be completed at you of learning.
+Thi s allows the Each unit has: a level - shows how difficult it a credit value - one credit rep guided learning (GL) - the avaassessment required to achieve a unit aim - explains what is c resents about 10 hours' work erage number of hours of supervise e the unit overed in the unit hat you need to do (skills) or what y ed or directed s tudy time or assessment criteria ome is linked to a number of a.
+Evidence must be provided for al teria to gain the unit.
+Grades are I Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date 1.
+Know substances which are commonly misused.
+1.1.
 List categories of substances which are commonly misused.
 1.2.
 Identify substances which are commonly misused.
+1 ·